yt-project/unyt/paper/paper.md

 of adding `SymPy` as a dependency, that might argue in favor of using `Pint` in favor of `unyt`.

-![A benchmark comparing the time to apply units to lists and NumPy `ndarray` instances.
-Each test is shown for three different sizes of input data, including inputs with size 3, 1,000, and 1,000,000.
-The black lines at the top of the bars indicate the sample standard deviation.
-The $T_{\rm numpy}$ time is calculated by benchmarking the time to perform `np.asarray(data)` where `data` is either a `list` of an `ndarray`.](apply.png)

 ## `astropy.units`

 The `astropy.units` subpackage provides a `PrefixUnit` class, a `Quantity` class